I know how it is…

 - 2 small squares of dark chocolate (Choose 85% dark or higher.)

 - Extra-special treat night: grain-free avocado-banana cookies (Blend 1 egg, 1 ripe avocado, 1 ripe banana, 1/2 cup of dark baking cocoa, 1/4 cup of raw cacao nibs, a capful of vanilla extract, and 1/2 teaspoon of baking soda; spoon onto a cookie sheet, and bake at 350 for 10 minutes.
 A word of warning: the result is more bittersweet than sweet…so you may want to add a tablespoon or so of raw honey.)

 Okay, so I’m not much fun here either.
-I avoid snacking nearly 100 percent of the time, eating plenty at mealtimes to keep me satiated.
+I don’t snack; my main meals keep me satiated.
 This is a pretty cool, pretty typical “side effect” of eating paleo-primal for a sustained period (particularly when your diet is high in fat and low in sugar and carbs).

-Everyone’s different, however, and Randy likes having a snack most afternoons.
+Everyone’s different though, and Randy likes having a snack most afternoons.
 Here are some solid stand-by’s:

 - Hard-boiled eggs (pasture-raised)

 - Half a roasted yam (Randy likes purple ones.)

 - Half-handful of walnuts or macadamia nuts